aalku/joatse-cloud/README.md

 You can find the client software [here](https://github.com/aalku/joatse-target).

-Http(s) is shared with a reverse proxy that doesn't rewrite any content so you probably can't share many web apps as many of them have absolute URLs, several subdomains and cors.
-It can share many simple pages, web apps designed to work behind a proxy and any APIs but maybe not with absolute URLs that you must follow, like pagination links.

-I might add some rewrite rules and the possibility to use your own.
+Http(s) is shared with a reverse proxy that might not work for modern web apps but it can share many simple pages, web apps designed to work behind a proxy and any APIs.
+This needs some work to be compatible with more places and tools.
+I might add a javascript library to be added to web pages from the proxy so the page itself captures AJAX requests and makes them run through the proxy.

 There's a lot of work ahead.
 We need to create use guides a better web interface and a lot of improvements.